DirectProject/nhin-d/csharp/resolverPlugin/BundleReadme.txt

             </service>

 ==Plugin Resolvers==
-The .NET RI now includes 2 new Plugin Resolvers:
+The .NET RI includes 2 new Plugin Anchor Resolvers:
 - BundleResolver
 - MultiSourceAnchorResolver

+Your Gateway resolves Anchor bundles using these plugin resolvers.

-Both are implemented in csharp\resolverPlugins and compiled into Health.Direct.ResolverPlugins.dll.
+Both resolvers are implemented in csharp\resolverPlugin They are compiled into Health.Direct.ResolverPlugins.dll.

 Copy Health.Direct.ResolverPlugins.dll to your Gateway directory.